theCodingProfessor/usf_algorithm_arena/cs_data_dict.md

 - Deploy an interesting and high-quality portfolio project for all of us to show.

 - Example of Big-0 Notion code, n^2 or O(n^2)
+- When to use Pseudeocode examples, Used for artical,informal langauges used to develop algorithms, Closely similar to everyday English.